Proprioception

 Cervical spine proprioception

-The proprioceptive system of the cervical spine, in particular, is extremely well developed, as reflected by an abundance of mechanoreceptors, especially from the γ-muscle spindles in the deep segmental upper cervical muscles
+The proprioceptive system of the cervical spine, in particular, is extremely well developed, as reflected by an abundance of mechanoreceptors, especially from the γ-muscle spindles in the deep segmental upper cervical muscleskristjanssonSensorimotorFunctionDizziness2009?

-The γ-muscle spindle system serves as the final common pathway for the regulation of the muscle stiffness required for various neuromuscular performances
+The γ-muscle spindle system serves as the final common pathway for the regulation of the muscle stiffness required for various neuromuscular performanceskristjanssonSensorimotorFunctionDizziness2009?

 Pathways